Running campaigns and representing the interests of 19,000 students.

 Anyone can submit an idea to be discussed and attend Student Council, but only elected representatives get a vote.
 The central group of students who sit on Student Council are called Students’ Union Reps.
 These Reps are elected to sit on 1 of 15 Networks that represent a particular student group or interest.
 Student Council meets monthly during term time.
 Before each council meeting, each Network will also individually meet to discuss ideas and policies related to their areas.

 - Students’ Union Reps, Executive Officers and Part-Time Officers are expected to attend each Council meeting.

 - Elected representatives, such as Course Reps, Department Reps and Core Student Group committee members (President, Treasurer and Secretary) are also invited and are able to cast a vote.
 Each committee is eligible to cast one vote.

 - Non-voting students are also more than welcome to attend to support their peers or speak up on an issue that matters to them.
 Student Council is led by a non-voting neutral student-staff member known as the Chair, recruited specifically to ensure that meetings keep to time and that every students gets a fair chance to share their opinion.

-Scrutiny Committee looks after everything to do with democracy, reviewing proposals and ensuring your elected reps are accountable, they are an impatial, neutral body made up of 6 elected representaitves.
-To Find out more click here.
+Scrutiny Committee looks after everything to do with democracy, reviewing proposals and ensuring your elected reps are accountable, they are an impartial, neutral body made up of 6 elected representatives.
+Find out more click here.